dvd101x/Molecular-Mass-Calculator/README.md

 # Advanced

-You can get the same results and use the results on further calculations with https://github.com/dvd101x/Engineering-Solver
+You can get the same results and use them on further calculations with https://github.com/dvd101x/Engineering-Solver

 # References